Welcome! For registration and other information, contact Education Director Rina Cohen Schwarz at [email protected]

-Students - keep your Hebrew and Prayer Skills fresh all summer long!
+Students - work on your Hebrew and Prayer Skills here!

 Reading lessons in this click and read Hebrew game for all levels here.